Dr Niall Robinson

-Niall joined the Met Office Hadley Centre in 2012.
+Niall joined the Informatics Lab at its inception in 2015, after working for three years in the Met Office Hadley Centre for Climate Research.
 Prior to that he completed his PhD in atmospheric aerosol composition at the University of Manchester Centre for Atmospheric Science.
-For his thesis.
-Niall researched the physical and chemical processes of atmospheric aerosol in the Borneo rainforest.
+For his thesis Niall researched the physical and chemical processes of atmospheric aerosol in the Borneo rainforest.
 This work shed light on the effect deforestation has on regional atmospheric aerosol, and therefore on climate forcing.
-He also worked at Manchester as a post-doctoral research associate studying techniques for measuring bio-aerosols such as bacteria and pollen, and their effect on the hydrological cycle.
+He also worked at Manchester as a post-doctoral research associate investigating the use of machine learning techniques for measuring classifying bio-aerosols such as bacteria and pollen.

-In addition, Niall is an active STEM ambassador, getting involved in everything from teaching the physics of sky diving in a simulator, to working on the Met Office Science Camp.
+In addition, Niall is an active STEM ambassador, and presenter of the Met Office Mostly Weather Podcast.